Early Indicators of Autism

 Early detection is critical in treating autism

-- Prefers to play alone
+Prefers to play alone

-- Demonstrates limited pretend play
+Demonstrates limited pretend play

-- Has poor speech or 'loses' words
+Has poor speech or 'loses' words

-- Avoids eye contact
+Avoids eye contact

-- Seems to ignore you
+Seems to ignore you

-- Has repetitive and unusual behaviour
+Has repetitive and unusual behaviours

 For more detailed information regarding early indicators of autism visit www.firstsigns.org.
-The First Signs website provides a wealth of vital resources, covering a range of issues from monitoring development, to concerns about a child; from the screening and referral process, to sharing concerns.
+The First Signs website provides a wealth of vital resources, covering a range of issues from monitoring development, to concerns about a child, from the screening and referral process, to sharing concerns.
 This site also includes a video glossary with side-by-side video clips of children with typical behaviors in comparison with children with autism.